Web Dogma

 2. Anything that exists only to satisfy the ego of the designer must be eliminated.

-3. Anything that is irrelevant within the context of the page must be eliminated.
+3. Anything that is irrelevant to the context of the page must be eliminated.

 4. Any feature or technique that reduces the visitor's ability to navigate freely must be reworked or eliminated.